Wavelength-aware 2D Convolutions for Hyperspectral Imaging: Experiments

 \paragraph{Models} We used two configurations of our model.
 Both used the whole hyperspectral cube without dimension reduction.
 The first configuration (*) is the same model used for the ripening classification task.
 Only the final output layer was adapted to the number of classes.

 The second configuration (**) was slightly adapted for this application.
-The main change here was to increase the size of the hidden layers, reasoned by the higher number of classes for this application.
+The main change here was to increase the number of channels in the hidden layers, reasoned by the higher number of classes for this application.

 \paragraph{Results} Tab. \ref{tab:resuls_hrss} provides an overview of the performance of the models in the remote sensing application.
 We tested a variety of different models.
 The models cover classical machine learning \cite{cortes1995support}, 2D convolutions \cite{7326945}, 3D convolutions \cite{8344565}, mixture of 2D and 3D convolutions \cite{8297014, DBLP:journals/iet-ipr/RoyDCC20}, 2D convolutions with optimized preprocessing \cite{DBLP:journals/lgrs/RoyKDC20, chakraborty2021spectralnet} and one vision transformer based approach \cite{DBLP:journals/remotesensing/QingLFG21a}.
 Especially, HybridSN \cite{DBLP:journals/lgrs/RoyKDC20} and SpectralNET \cite{chakraborty2021spectralnet} achieve state-of-the-art results for this application.
 The model without modifications (**) could already achieve second/third rank in the overall list (see Tab. \ref{tab:resuls_hrss}).
 With minor modifications (**), it even achieved state-of-art performance with 250 times fewer parameters.
 These experiments show that our proposed method generalizes well to different hyperspectral applications.